kolkhis/tech-notes/homelab/hardware-raid-controller.md

 redundancy) are **required**, *and* we don't need the advanced software RAID features of `mdadm` or ZFS.

-!!! warning "Honestly..."

-    Just use HBA/JBOD with software RAID via `mdadm` or ZFS.

 ### HBA Mode

 One of the options that I found was Host Bus Adapter (HBA) mode, which some